 TransAlta Renewables Inc. (TSX:RNW)

 TransAlta Renewables Inc. is a renewable energy company that owns and operates energy generation and electricity transmission facilities.
-For about a century, the company has been in business and is well-versed in designing, operating, and maintaining renewable energy-producing facilities, especially hydro-powered.Â
+The company has been in business for about a century and is well-versed in designing, running, and maintaining renewable energy-producing facilities, especially hydro-powered.

-The company made $150 million in earnings before taxes, up by 23% from 2020, while $336 million in cash flow from operating activities, up by 26% from 2020.
+The company made $150 million in earnings before taxes, up 23% from 2020, while $336 million in cash flow from operating activities, up 26% from 2020.
 Trading at $17.01 as of February 26, 2022 (7:26 am), the company has set an attractive dividend yield of 5.526%, making it the best time to invest in this company.

 Emera Incorporated (TSX:EMA)

 Net income for the fourth quarter of 2021 was $324 million, or $1.24 per common share, compared to $273 million, or $1.09 per common share, in the fourth quarter of 2020.
 The year-to-date adjusted EPS increased by $0.13 to $2.81 from $2.68 in 2020.
-The dividend yield for Emera stands at 4.472%, while it holds a market cap of 15,478,712,000.Â
+The dividend yield for Emera stands at 4.472%, while it holds a market cap of 15,478,712,000.

-Why You Should Invest In Utility Stocks
+Why You Should Invest In Canadian Utility Stocks

 Utilities play a crucial role in modern economies.
 Consider how life would be if you didn’t have access to electricity, clean water, or trash collection.
 Things would not be the same.

-Utility firms have profited from the fact that basic consumer conveniences such as power and running water are highly valued.
-Some utilities are among the world’s most successful businesses, with constant revenue and growth.
-It’s no surprise that utility stocks appeal to so many investors.
-Utility stocks are frequently intended to be a low-volatility, income-producing safe dividend stock of a portfolio.
+Utility stocks are frequently intended to be a low-volatility, income-producing, safe dividend stock of a portfolio, making them great defensive stocks to hold.
 Utility firms operate in a highly regulated industry with predictable financial flows.
 It allows for the payout of hefty dividends.
 As a result, utility businesses with dividend payout ratios much above 50% are easy to come by.
-In other words, they are boring, and for investors who rely on their stocks for dividend income, boring is excellent!Â
+In other words, they are boring, and for investors who rely on their stocks for dividend income, boring is excellent!

 Experts scoff when someone claims that a stock can only go one way.
-There’s always a danger that whichever stock you’re involved in inside any industry will go down in value.
+There’s always a danger that whichever stock you’re involved in inside any industry will decrease in value.
 Nonetheless, the utility industry is one in which the strong players are most likely to enjoy improvements in the future.

 The Bottom Line